 Is the Massachusetts Card accepted in other states?

 Yes, but the list continues to change.
 You should confirm which states will honor your card prior to travel.
 Currently, New Hampshire, Rhode Island, Pennsylvania, and Maine will accept Massachusetts cards.
 Maine requires that you also have a “Visitor Certification” (available from us with $50 fee).
-Marijuana is sold legally to any adult in Alaska, Arizona, California, Hawaii, Nevada and Washington.
+Marijuana is sold legally to any adult in Alaska, Arizona, California, Hawaii, Massachusetts, Michigan, Nevada, Oregon, Vermont and Washington.

 Do you certify for other states?